Sabres hire Penguins' Jason Botterill as general manager

 Botterill was a candidate for the Sabres’ job in 2014, when former team president Pat LaFontaine hired Murray.

-He now takes over a team that stagnated under Murray’s rebuilding plans after missing the playoffs for a sixth consecutive season.
-With a 33-37-12 record, Buffalo finished last in the Atlantic Division, 26th overall, and with two fewer wins than last season.
+He now takes over a team that stagnated under Murray, missing the playoffs for a sixth consecutive season.
+With a 33-37-12 record, Buffalo finished last in the Atlantic Division , 26th overall, and with two fewer wins than last season.

 It’s also a bit of a homecoming for the 40-year-old who grew up in Winnipeg.
 Botterill closed his playing career in the Sabres organization.
 He played 38 games with the Sabres from 2002-04 and retired after sustaining a concussion eight games into the 2004-05 season with Rochester, Buffalo’s American Hockey League affiliate.